The Ultimate Seller's Guide To Ebay, Amazon, and Etsy Packaging!

 Offering free shipping is a plus for anyone selling on Ebay, Amazon, and Etsy.
 Buyers have been conditioned to look for products offering “free shipping”.
 Products with free shipping often rank higher than products without free shipping.
 Be careful when clicking the free shipping option.
 Know what areas free shipping includes.

 • Ebay - The free shipping option includes shipping to Alaska and Hawaii.

 • Etsy – Encourages sellers to create a free shipping coupon.
 The coupon allows you to choose free shipping in the United States.
-Seller be aware that this does include Alaska and Hawaii as well since they are both part of the United States.
+Seller is aware that this does include Alaska and Hawaii as well since they are both parts of the United States.